ropensci/daiquiri/paper/paper.md

 lead to biased results and incorrect conclusions.

 For example,
-\autoref{fig:bchem_creatinine_day_Value_mean.png} shows the mean value of all laboratory tests checking for levels of ‘creatinine’ in the blood, from a large hospital group in the UK.
+\autoref{fig:bchem_creatinine_mean.png} shows the mean value of all laboratory tests checking for levels of creatinine in the blood, from a large hospital group in the UK.
 As you can see, there are points in time where these values shift up or down suddenly and unnaturally, indicating that something changed in the way the data was collected or processed.
 A careful researcher